 3. Lumping around the anus

 Normal cells transform into abnormal growth and multiply out of control, and the process never ends.
-The mass which grows abnormally leads to a lump and tumor.
+The mass that grows abnormally leads to a lump and a tumor.
 Although the disease is rare, the lumps you can see mostly in anal cancer.

 4. Swelling around the anus area